Alibaba to buy minority stake in Focus Media to tap digital marketing

-Alibaba will acquire about 6.62 percent in Focus Media for 9.63 billion yuan ($93.8 million) and possibly another 5.0 percent stake in the next 12 months, it said in a statement.
+Alibaba will acquire about 6.62 percent in Focus Media for 9.63 billion yuan ($1.43 billion) and possibly another 5.0 percent stake in the next 12 months, it said in a statement.

 The e-commerce firm would also invest $511.1 million in an entity controlled by Focus Media’s chairman Jason Jiang, by subscribing to newly issued shares, it said.